Modulational Instability in the Ostrovsky Equation and Related Models: Introduction

+This suggests that periodic traveling wave solutions in the \emph{reduced} Ostrovsky equation, corresponding to \eqref{E:Ost} with $\beta=0$, are necessarily modulationally stable.
+This prediction is consistent with the work \cite{JP16}, where the authors establish that $T$-periodic traveling wave solutions of the reduced Ostrovsky equation are nonlinearlly orbitally stable to $NT$-periodic perturbations for every $N\in\mathbb{N}$, i.e. they are orbitally stable to subharmonic perturbations. \end{remark}

 This article is organized as follows.
 In Section~\ref{s:2}, the existence of a family of periodic traveling waves is shown using a standard argument based on implicit function theorem and Lyapunov-Schmidt reduction.
 Moreover, we obtain a small-amplitude expansion of these periodic traveling waves.
 We linearize \eqref{eq:gost} about the obtained periodic traveling wave and examine the invertibility of the linearized operator resulting in a modulational instability index in Section~\ref{s:3}.
-Using modulational instability index calculated in Section~\ref{s:3}, we study modulational instability for different equations in Section~\ref{s:4}.
-We also incorporate capillary effects and check how the surface tension affect the modulational instability.
+Using modulational instability index calculated in Section~\ref{s:3}, we continue by studying modulational instability for various relevant choices of the dispersive operator $\mathcal{M}$ in \eqref{eq:gost}.
+Specifically, we apply our result to the classical (and fractional) Ostrovsky equations, as well as rotational versions of various physically relevant surface water wave models, including the Whitham equation for water waves (both with and without surface tension) as well as the Intermediate Long-Wave equation.
+We conclude our study by additionally adding capillary effects to the classical Ostrovsky equation and to the Ostrovsky variant of the Whitham equation, in an effort to understand the effects of both fluid rotation and surface tension.
+Note that in the non-rotational case, the effects of surface tension was studied in \cite{HJ_SurfaceTension}.